Best external drives for backup, storage, and portability

 By Gordon Mah Ung and Jon L. Jacobi

-As a rule of thumb, you will always have the need for more storage, and an external drive is there to cover you in a pinch.
-We’ve got picks for blazing-fast performance—including the new Samsung T7 Shield, which bests its T7 Touch predecessor—as well as a pick for best budget option, best portable SSD, and everything in between.
-Below our recommendations you’ll find valuable information on what you need to know to select the best external drive for your needs.
+You will almost always have the need for more storage as data files continue to get larger and you accumulate more of them.
+An external drive is one of the best ways to cover yourself in case of an emergency.
+We’ve tested numerous external drives and curated the best picks below.
+We’ve included external drives with blazing-fast performance as well as a pick for best budget option, best portable SSD, and everything in between.
+Below our recommendations you’ll find additional helpful information on what you need to know to choose the best external drive for your needs.

 We’re fans of Samsung’s (still excellent) T7 Touch, and now we’re ever bigger fans of the follow-up T7 Shield.
 The USB 10Gbps drive comes in both 1TB and 2TB capacities, for $160 and $290, respectively.
 Whereas the Touch distinguished itself with a fingerprint reader for data security, the Shield leans in to physical protection, with an IP65 rating against particulate matter and water spray, making it a good performance drive for out in the field.
 (Mind you, the Shield can still be secured with password protection.)